lakatop/CarShop_UML-OCL/README.md

 # CarShop_UML-OCL

 ## Overview
-UML model showed in [carshop.pdf](carshop.pdf) describes simple car shop.
+UML model showed in [model.pdf](model.pdf) describes simple car shop.
 Every car shop has at least one brick and mortar shop or website.
 Car shop may consist of several cars they sell - either through website or in the shop.
 Every carshop has exactly one salesteam which is formed of one manager and at least one salesman.

 ## Documentation
 This part describes several parts of whole model.